remp2020/crm-skeleton/README.md

 5. Update permissions for docker application

-    Owner of folders `temp` and `log` is user on host machine.
+    Owner of folders `temp`, `log` and `content` is user on host machine.
 Application needs to have right to write there.

     ```
-    chmod -R a+rw temp log
+    chmod -R a+rw temp log content
     ```

 6. Install composer packages.